microsoft/PowerPlatformConnectors/certified-connectors/Desk365/Readme.md

 You will need an API Key to access the Desk365 API.
 Please contact help@desk365.io to request access.

 ## Known Issues and Limitations
-By default, the operations "Get all tickets", "When a ticket is created", and "When a ticket is updated" do not include the description of the ticket in the response.
+By default, the operation "Get all tickets" do not include the description of the ticket in the response.
 However, you can choose to include it by setting the "Include Description" parameter to "Yes".